apollographql/apollo-server/docs/source/testing/testing.md

 ```
 Note that when testing, any errors in parsing, validating, and executing your GraphQL operation are returned in the `errors` field of the result rather than thrown (just like a normal GraphQL response).

-Unlike with a normal instance of `ApolloServer`,  you don't have to call [`start`](../../api/apollo-server/#start) before calling `executeOperation`.
+Unlike with a normal instance of `ApolloServer`,  you don't need to call [`start`](../../api/apollo-server/#start) before calling `executeOperation`.
 The server instance will call `start` automatically for you if it has not been called, and any startup errors will be thrown.

 To expand on the example above, here is a full integration test being run against a test instance of `ApolloServer`.
 This test imports all of the important pieces to test (`typeDefs`, `resolvers`, `dataSources`) and creates a new instance of `ApolloServer`.